gradio-app/gradio/guides/04_chatbots/01_creating-a-chatbot-fast.md

 gr.ChatInterface(slow_echo).queue().launch()
 ```

-Notice that we've [enabled queuing](), which is required to use generator functions.
+Notice that we've [enabled queuing](/guides/key-features#queuing), which is required to use generator functions.

 ## Customizing your chatbot

 If you're familiar with Gradio's `Interface` class, the `gr.ChatInterface` includes many of the same arguments that you can use to customize the look and feel of your Chatbot.
 For example, you can:

-* add a `title` and `description` above your chatbot using `title` and `description` arguments
+* add a title and description above your chatbot using `title` and `description` arguments
 * add a theme or custom css using `theme` and `css` arguments respectively
 * add `examples` and even enable `cache_examples`, which make it easier for users to try it out
 * You can change the text or disable each of the buttons that appear in the chatbot interface: `submit_btn`, `retry_btn`, `delete_last_btn`, `clear_btn`

 If you want to customize the `gr.Chatbot` or `gr.Textbox` that compose the `ChatInterface`, then you can pass in your own chatbot or textbox as well.
 Here's an example of how we can use these parameters:

-If you need to create something even more custom, then its best to construct the chatbot UI using the low-level `gr.Blocks()` API.
-We have [a dedicated guide for that here](/).

-Here's a complete example using the parameters above:

 ```py
 import gradio as gr